 All Men Are Perverts: The myths are so filled with perversion that it might be harder to find one where no man does anything perverse.

 In one classic tale, Hera, Athena and Aphrodite are having a competition to see who was the fairest.
 They choose some yokel shepherd prince, a fellow named Paris, to judge.
-Each offers bribes: Athena wisdom and martial prowess, Hera success and fame, and Aphrodite a chance to get laid with the hottest woman alive.
+Each offers bribes: Athena wisdom and martial prowess; Hera success, fame, and all of Asia for an empire; and Aphrodite a chance to get laid with the hottest woman alive.
 Paris thinks with his smaller brain and goes for the girl.
 Turns out she was already married and didn't much care for him, but what's the worst that could happen?note If Paris had any sense, he'd have known that offending Hera rarely ends well.

 There are very few subversions in any of the myths.
 Perseus is one, as are Hector and Protesilaus.
 Eros and Psyche avert the trope—which in this pantheon is arguably miraculous—as they do not cheat on one another after they are married and remain happily so... forever, ostensibly.